okcashpro/okcash/packages/client-linkedin/README.md

-# @ai16z/client-linkedin
+# @okcashpro/client-linkedin

-LinkedIn client integration for AI16Z agents.
+LinkedIn client integration for OK agents.
 This package provides functionality for AI agents to interact with LinkedIn, including:

 - Automated post creation and scheduling
 - Professional interaction management